hiddentao/squel/README.md

       squel.useFlavour('postgres');
     </script>

+(Internally the flavour setup method simply utilizes the [custom query mechanism](http://hiddentao.github.io/squel/#custom_queries) to effect changes).

-Read the the [API docs](http://squeljs.org/api.html) to find out available commands.
-Flavours of SQL which get added to Squel in the future will be usable in the above manner.
+Read the the [API docs](http://hiddentao.github.io/squel/api.html) to find out available commands.
+Flavours of SQL which get added to
+Squel in the future will be usable in the above manner.

 ## Building it